devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ````

 ## Media Codecs
 * Install these to get proper multimedia playback.
+(Note: This section is redundant if you plan on installing ffmpeg)
 ````
 sudo dnf groupupdate multimedia --setop="install_weak_deps=False" --exclude=PackageKit-gstreamer-plugin
 sudo dnf groupupdate sound-and-video